100 Fun Things to Do in Chicago

 Garfield Park Conservatory| ©Steve Kuenstler

-Its 8 gardens behind glass will leave you open-mouthed, as they have thousands of plants from various parts of the world.
-The most impressive thing is that the plants are behind glass, so that they are better preserved.
+Its eight glass-enclosed gardens will leave you speechless, as they feature thousands of plants from around the world.
+The most impressive thing is that the plants are behind glass, so they are better preserved.
 This is known as landscape art under glass.

-In addition, in this botanical conservatory there are several natural environments for children and a water lily pond.
-Also, this site has 10 acres of open gardens for the whole family.
-If you are inside the conservatory, you will experience tropical temperatures, which is an added bonus for any visitor.
+In addition, this botanical conservatory has various natural environments for children and a water lily pond.
+This site also has 10 acres of gardens open to the whole family.
+Inside the conservatory, you will experience tropical temperatures, which is an added bonus for any visitor.

 Here is more information about the Garfield Park Conservatory.

-70. Laugh at the many faces of the Crown Fountain
+70. Laugh as you watch the various faces of the Crown Fountain

 Crown Fountain| ©Igor Sorokin